Emanuel Building

-The Emanuel Building, also known as the Bank of Mobile and Staples-Pake Building is a historic commercial building in Mobile, Alabama, United States.
+The Emanuel Building, also known as the Bank of Mobile and Staples-Pake Building, is a historic commercial building in Mobile, Alabama, United States.
 The three-story masonry structure was built in 1850 and then remodeled several times over the next century.
 It was placed on the National Register of Historic Places on March 21, 1978.

+The significance of the Staples-Pake Building is both architectural and commercial.
+Initially constructed in the 1850's as office space by a Mobile cotton broker, Jonathan Emanuel, the structure was remodeled in 1903 by George B.